vantechcorner/openwrt-orangepi/README.md

 ./scripts/feeds install -a
 ```

-Run `make menuconfig` and configure the target system & firmware packages.
+Run `make menuconfig` and configure the target system as "Rockchip" & firmware packages.
 For the first build, run the below commands to download tool/packages and compile:

 ```